hellvix/ai-multi-agent/README.md

-The search client requires the 'psutil' package to monitor its memory usage; the package can be installed with pip:
+The search client requires the 'psutil' and other packages.
+They can be installed with pip: